oracle-livelabs/common/gitlab-workshop/compute/compute.md

 9. The compute instance will be provisioned shortly.

-## Task 3: Connect to your Instance
+## Task 3: Connect to the Instance

 ### 1. *Connect from MacOS*